-For cities to attract international trade and investment, talent and tourism, they must develop highly liveable and sustainable urban environments, which are in turn then sold to prospective businesses and visitors.
-Exemplifying this process, the city of Yokohama, Japan, leveraged innovative urban planning to draw much-needed investment dollars from investors and international visitors alike.
+For cities to attract international trade and investment, talent and tourism, they must develop highly liveable and sustainable urban environments, which are in turn sold to prospective businesses and visitors.
+Yokohama exemplifies this process.

 Minato Mirai 21 © City of Yokohama